-With insights from Analytics, you can optimize your site without having to fumble in the dark.
-In short: you can maximize your ROI without having to pay a penny.
+With insights from Analytics, you can optimise your site without having to fumble in the dark.
+In short: you can maximise your ROI without having to pay a penny.

 For all businesses, but particularly startups, Analytics is as much of a must-have as Workspace.

 10. GetGenie: An AI content writing tool

 Content creation is essential for every startup & business.
 It helps establish an online presence, build brand credibility and attract potential customers.
 GetGenie is an AI writing tool that can help you create content such as blog posts, product descriptions, or product ad copy.
 It also has an SEO feature that creates SEO-driven content for your website.

 GetGenie has both free and paid versions.
 The paid version comes in three different plans; Writer, Pro, and Agency.
 Both free and paid versions offer identical properties with distinctions only in limits of word generation, keyword analysis, and SERP analysis per month.

 Chisel is the ultimate product management tool that simplifies the entire product management journey effortlessly.
 With its core functionalities – streamlining product roadmaps, fostering team alignment, and seamlessly collecting user feedback – it becomes an indispensable tool for every product manager.

 This platform empowers your team to collaborate seamlessly, track progress, and quickly prioritize tasks.
 Its user-friendly interface and robust feature set guarantee everyone is on the same page, driving overall productivity.
 Explore it with a free trial, and discover how it can transform your product management process.